 It also means, thanks to on-demand manufacturing technologies, that only the exact number of parts required is produced, reducing costs and environmental footprint.

-“A commercial world first is a significant milestone for Ivaldi and our partners and we are grateful to them for taking the leap with us.
-Humble as the scupper plug may be, we believe it a step in transforming an entire industry: By sending files rather than scupper plugs we are amongst other things able to reduce CO2e emissions on this one part by some 54 percent and this gives me great hope for the possibility of a more sustainable future for supply and logistics,” says Espen Sivertsen, CEO of Ivaldi Group.
+“A commercial world first is a significant milestone for Ivaldi and our partners, and we are grateful to them for taking the leap with us.
+Humble as the scupper plug may be, we believe it is a step in transforming an entire industry: By sending files rather than scupper plugs we are amongst other things able to reduce CO2e emissions on this one part by some 54 per cent and this gives me great hope for the possibility of a more sustainable future for supply and logistics,” says Espen Sivertsen, CEO of Ivaldi Group.